-Find affordable insurance that works for you in Alaska.
+Find affordable auto insurance that works for you in Alaska.
 Compare quotes from over 100 top companies.

 Across the Last Frontier State, there are 31,108 miles of road just waiting to be driven.
-We’ll get you prepped, then you take the wheel.
+We’ll get you prepped with the cheapest auto insurance in Alaska, then you take the wheel.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Alaska drivers without a recent at-fault accident save 34% on their car insurance, on average — a bit more than the national average of 32%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged 16-19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teens pay more than three times the national average for car insurance.
 In Alaska, the typical teen driver pays $4,180 per year, which is less than the national average for teens but almost four times more than the Alaska average for all drivers.

 Drivers with clean driving records — meaning no at-fault accidents, speeding tickets, DUIs, or other citations — typically pay less for car insurance.
 In Alaska, your car insurance premiums will increase by 32% after a DUI, 34% after an at-fault accident, and 16% after a speeding ticket.
 These post-incident rate hikes roughly align with national averages.
 If you have a sparkling clean driving history, be sure to inquire about your insurer's safe driver discount.